- 1. Introduction

 - Details of records that have been offered or shared.

-- All meetings held with, or in relation to, the customer or carer should be referenced in the main body of the record with minutes held in the section for third parties.
-This is because there may be some information discussed in meetings which cannot be shared with the customer because it is deemed sensitive under the Data Protection Act 2018 or the Mental Capacity Act 2005.
+- All meetings held with, or in relation to, the person or carer should be referenced in the main body of the record with minutes held in the section for third parties.
+This is because there may be some information discussed in meetings which cannot be shared with the person because it is deemed sensitive under the Data Protection Act 2018 or the Mental Capacity Act 2005.
 If this is the case, the information should be clearly identified within the minutes;

 - Case summaries to be completed periodically and in times of significant activity and prior to case transfer or case closure.